TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-Use a Silk Touch pickaxe to drop this block.
 Otherwise, mining it will drop a Honeycomb and a Porous Honeycomb Block.</p>
 <p>&nbsp;</p>
-<p>-Attaching a&nbsp;comparator to this block will always output a redstone power of 1.</p>
+<p>-Attaching a Comparator to this block will always output a redstone power of 1.</p>
 </div>
 <p>&nbsp;</p>
 <p>&nbsp;Porous Honeycomb Block</p>